 Insider and the GDPR

 At Insider, we take privacy seriously.
-With the European Union’s General Data Protection Regulation (GDPR) taking effect on May 25, 2018, we’re enhancing our platform and data processing to be ready for it.
-Here’s an overview of what we’re doing.
+With the European Union’s General Data Protection Regulation (GDPR) in effect from May 25, 2018, we have taken several technical and organizational measures to comply with the regulation.

 What is GDPR?

 The General Data Protection Regulation is a codification of privacy and data protection regulations whose aim is to provide a more consistent guidance on privacy and data protection and respect to personal data of European Union citizens.
-In sum, it’ll replace the previous EU privacy directive, which is outdated, while also introducing some interesting changes to current privacy and data protection regimen.
+In sum, it has replaced the previous EU privacy directive, which was outdated, while also introducing some interesting changes to privacy and data protection regimen.
 GDPR applies to any company handling personal data of EU subjects, even if the company is headquartered outside of EU.

-Insider has a Security, Privacy and Compliance committee with data protection specialists, legal consultants and security experts preparing our company and our products for GDPR.
+Insider has a Security, Privacy and Compliance committee with data protection specialists, legal consultants and security experts that prepared our company and our products for GDPR and continue to constantly reassess our standards.
 The team also includes executive members, such as our co-founders, who are fully committed to improving transparency and trust to obtain acceptance and agreement from our entire company.
-The committee has already kicked off our GDPR compliance journey and is currently taking all the necessary measures to smooth over the entire process.